openstack/devstack/doc/source/guides/neutron.rst

         SEGMENTATION_ID=2010

-In this configuration we are defining FIXED_RANGE to be a subnet that exists in the private RFC1918 address space - however in in a real setup FIXED_RANGE would be a public IP address range, so that you could access your instances from the public internet.
+In this configuration we are defining FIXED_RANGE to be a subnet that exists in the private RFC1918 address space - however in a real setup FIXED_RANGE would be a public IP address range, so that you could access your instances from the public internet.